-While there are several web hosting providers that offer affordable plans for Django, it’s also important to choose one that meets your specific needs in terms of pricing, reliability, security, customer support, and features.
+While several web hosting providers offer affordable plans for Django, it’s important to choose one that meets your specific needs in terms of pricing, reliability, security, customer support, and features.

 But first, a brief overview of Django: